Corrections to Conformal Charge at BKT Transitions

-One-dimensional quantum and two-dimensional classical critical theories exhibit conformal invariance, with many properties involving a universal quantity ``c" known as the central charge or conformal anomaly (from the stress-energy tensor Virasoro algebra and stress-energy tensor correlation function, respectively).
+\textit{Introduction} One-dimensional quantum and two-dimensional classical critical theories exhibit conformal invariance, with many properties involving a universal quantity known as ``c" which is the central charge from the stress-energy tensor Virasoro algebra or conformal anomaly from the stress-energy tensor correlation function, respectively.
 It appears as the response of a theory to changes in metric, provides the first universal finite-size correction term to the free energy for classical systems, and the specific heat capacity for quantum systems.
 It can also be interpreted as the number of bosonic fields in a theory \cite{FMSCFT,PhysRevLett.56.742,PhysRevLett.56.746}.

-Central charge gained attention as a coefficient on the universal logarithmic contribution to the bipartite von-Neumann entanglement entropy of ground-state (pure) wavefunctions in one spatial dimension \cite{HOLZHEY1994443,PhysRevLett.90.227902,PhysRevLett.92.096402} and renyi entropies \cite{jin2004quantum} and at finite temperatures \cite{korepin2004universality}.
+``c" gained attention as a coefficient on the universal logarithmic contribution to the bipartite von-Neumann entanglement entropy of ground-state (pure) wavefunctions in one spatial dimension \cite{HOLZHEY1994443,PhysRevLett.90.227902,PhysRevLett.92.096402} and renyi entropies \cite{jin2004quantum} and at finite temperatures \cite{korepin2004universality}.
 This paralleled the development of DMRG and MPS methods \cite{white1992density,white1993density,SCHOLLWOCK2011} which implicitly rely on entanglement entropy to minimize a variational wavefunction.
 These methods provide convenient access to high-precision measurements of entanglement with far greater ease than any other observable in an MPS or other numerical method such as QMC \cite{hastings2010measuring}.
 This feature motivates the numerical component of the current study.

-BKT transitions were the first topological phase transitions discovered for interacting many-body systems, rewarded by a Nobel prize in 2016 \cite{kosterlitz2018ordering,berezinskii1971destruction,berezinskii1972destruction}.
+Gaussian critical points in one quantum or two classical dimensions formed the cornerstone of the renormalization group paradigm for both condensed and particle physics.
+But shortly afterwards, the new paradigm of topology took over, beginning with BKT transitions.
+These were the first topological phase transitions discovered for interacting many-body systems, rewarded by a Nobel prize in 2016 \cite{kosterlitz2018ordering,berezinskii1971destruction,berezinskii1972destruction}.
+Since these initial theoretical discoveries, the field of topological physics in matter has continued growing.